junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
 - 2016-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1979-1980)
 - 2016-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1979-1980)
+- 2016-04-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.